dotnet/machinelearning-samples/samples/csharp/getting-started/Regression_BikeSharingDemand/README.md

 The following list are the trainers/algorithms used and compared:

 - Fast Tree
+- Poisson Regressor
 - SDCA (Stochastic Dual Coordinate Ascent) Regressor
-- Poisson Regressor
+- FastTreeTweedie